Our ‘Stress and Burnout Programme' has four parts and can be taught over two to three full days or four to six

 Sometimes it’s not possible to allow all managers to attend the same training so, if necessary we can break the training up between departments in order of priority.
 We are always willing to talk about how we can accommodate you and discuss any other format you may be interested in.

 This light and simple interactive evidence-based programme, developed by our resident MSc Health Psychologist has lots of opportunities to contribute and learn.
-It will take you through the A-Z of stress and burnout so you can become an expert in recognising and preventing stress-related illnesses; reduce work stress, burnout, absenteeism, presenteeism and psychosocial risks in the workplace.
+It will take you through the A-Z of stress and burnout so you can become an expert in recognising and preventing stress-related illnesses; reduce work stress, burnout, absenteeism, presenteeism and psychosocial risks at home and in the workplace.

 Part 1: Stress and Stress Awareness